 Whistling is considered to be bad luck aboard ship.
 The reason usually cited is that whistling is challenging the wind itself, and will bring on a storm in response.
 Others contend that whistling has only been considered bad luck since the infamous mutiny on the Bounty, when Fletcher Christian whistled his signal to the other mutineers to begin.

 While all these things were once considered bad luck, you can ensure good fortune by being prepared for your own expedition.
-Contact us and speak to our team of experienced ship chandlers about your engine, deck, or galley needs.
+Contact us and speak to our team of experienced ship chandlers about your engine, deck, galley needs or marine cleaning products.